Python List insert() Method: Insert an Element at a Specific Index

 # ['apple', 'banana', 'cherry', 'date']

-This approach is useful when you need to prioritize or manually reorder items without recreating the entire list.
+This is useful when you need to reorder or prioritize items in a list.

 Example 2: Insert Element in the Middle